 You are a greasy Italian spaz standing on a platform unsupported in the middle of the yawning void of space.What Now?> DIE OF ASPHYXIATION

-- In the Mario Party TV series: after several incidents where correctly guessing a certain fruit during Mic Mini-games was treated as a mistake, the guys realized that they were saying grape, not grapes.
+- In the Mario Party TV series, after several incidents where correctly guessing a certain fruit during Mic Mini-games was treated as a mistake, the guys realized that they were saying grape, not grapes.

 You are on a pirate ship!> Go north!You can't go north!> Examine ship!I don't see a ship here!

 - Many text parsers are modelled off UNIX command lines.
 UNIX in general is precise, arbitrary, and case-sensitive. "/Home" would be interpreted as a different directory than "/home".
-Also doubles as a Damn You, Muscle Memory! if you're used to another command-line interface like DOS (used in Windows Command Prompt) — all command lines have a tendency to do this (which is why they're not used so much today).
+It doubles as a Damn You, Muscle Memory! if you're used to another command-line interface like DOS (used in Windows Command Prompt) — all command lines have a tendency to do this (which is why they're not used so much today).
 Fortunately, the command man [command] will print an extensive manual page for whatever command "[command]" is; unfortunately, you basically have to be fluent in Linux jargon anyway to decipher half of it.
 Among the parser issues:

 - The Xbox One's voice recognition can feel like this sometimes, due to the unintuitive nature of some of the commands and the fact that a list of commands is not included with the console (though one can be found on the official Xbox support forums).
-For instance, the command to play a game.
-Xbox, play game?
-No. Xbox, start game?
-Nope.
-Xbox, launch (name of game)?
-Not happening.
-What's the command, then?
-"Xbox, GO TO (name of game)".
-Which it's doubtful anyone would think to say without looking it up.
-Another thing: you can say "Xbox on" to power the Xbox up, but saying "Xbox off" doesn't turn it off.
-You have to say "Xbox, turn off", which isn't all that logical.
+For instance, if you want to start playing a game, you can't say, "Xbox, play [game]", or "Xbox, start [game]", or "Xbox, launch [game]"; you have to say "Xbox, go to [game]."
+And while you can say "Xbox on" to power the Xbox up, saying "Xbox off" doesn't turn it off; you have to say "Xbox, turn off."